What Is A Rewards Credit Card?

 ||

-Worth noting: Most petrol cards don't give bonus points when you reload your e-wallet at the pump or pay via apps like Setel (unless specifically stated, like Setel CardTerus for this card).
-Always check the terms to avoid missing out on points.
+The card also covers Setel CardTerus transactions, so you earn points even when paying via the Setel app.
+Most petrol cards don't give bonus points when you reload your e-wallet at the pump or pay via apps like Touch 'n Go, so always check the terms.

 Grocery shopping is one of the most predictable monthly expenses for Malaysian households, which makes it an excellent category for earning rewards.
 Three cards dominate this space: the HSBC Platinum Credit Card, Standard Chartered Visa Platinum, and UOB Lady's Card.
 All offer 5x points at supermarkets and hypermarkets.